About US

 For specifics and terms and conditions click here

-We are a not-for-profit organisation run by enthusiastic and experienced volunteers who love staging what 2023 festival-goers described as "quite possibly the best small folk and roots festival in the UK"!
-Any surplus income we generate is ploughed straight back into future events.
+We are a not-for-profit organisation run by enthusiastic and experienced volunteers who love staging what 89% of our 2023 audience described as "quite possibly the best small folk and roots festival in the UK"!
+We have no salaried staff and any surplus income we generate is ploughed straight back into future events.

 The 2024 festival runs over 4 days, from Thursday 4th to Sunday 7th July with camping through to Monday.